 29. Hypoallergenic Pillows

-You don't have to worry about packing hypoallergenic pillows — or picking up a pillow during your trip — to ensure a good night's sleep.
+You don’t have to worry about packing hypoallergenic pillows — or buying a pillow during your trip — to ensure a good night’s sleep.
 Many hotels have hypoallergenic pillows available for guest use.
 You can call the property ahead of time to make your request, and the facility will ensure your bed is outfitted with the desired pillows throughout your visit.